 Employee experience is what employees feel, face, and are subjected to in an organization during the employment relationship.
 It is a compound of experiences that start with the application process and ends the moment the employee leaves the company.

-The overall employee experience encompasses all the aspects that interact with the employee directly or indirectly in an organization.
-For instance, the work environment, the internal processes, workplace policies, technology, and more.
+The overall employee experience encompasses all the aspects that interact with the employee in a direct or indirect way in an organization.
+For instance, the work environment, internal processes, workplace policies, technology, and more.

 In addition, everything that has to do with the relationship between the employee, the organization, and other members of the staff is part of the employee experience.

 There are many aspects, processes, and variables that you have to take care of when it comes to managing a company.
-Finances, resources, planning, and clients are things managers think of as a top priority.
+Finances, resources, planning, and clients are things business leaders think of as top priorities.

 However, to make all the previous aspects possible in an efficient way, you will rely on your employees.
 Employees are the workforce that will keep your company operating and going.
 They are the most valuable asset your organization can have.